About Lock Haven University

 - Technology: student laptop initiative, SMART boards, and wireless access in classrooms.

-- Global perspective: about 200 students study abroad each year (we offer programs in over 20 countries) and 120 international students enrich the climate on campus.
+- Global perspective: 120 students studied abroad in 2013-14 (we offer programs in over 20 countries) and 120 international students enrich the climate on campus.

 - Active learning: internships and field experience, service, and undergraduate research.